cpalenmichel/discourse-project/ta_web_app/README.md

 This is a web app that allows you to chat with a virtual TA provided by a server running on another port.

-Built with React and Redux - requires Node.js (https://nodejs.org/en/) to run.
+Built with React and Redux and requires Node.js (https://nodejs.org/en/) to run.

 ### Run the app